Improving generative adversarial network inversion via fine-tuning GAN encoders

+\textbf{SSIM}.
 Reconstructed images are subject to inevitable distortions in deep neural networks, such as passing the down- or up-sampling layer, including the convolutional, normalization, pooling, and activation layers.
-Any of passing these layers may degrade the reconstruction quality.
-We consider adding SSIM \cite{SSIM} to measure jointly the perceptual feature similarity.
+Any of these steps have the potential of degrading the reconstruction quality.
+We consider adding structural similarity (SSIM) \cite{SSIM} to measure jointly the perceptual feature similarity.
 SSIM has high computational efficiency and does not require pre-training models.